Anynomouss/grin-for-muggles/transaction_buddy_system.md

 * Relayed transactions are indistinguishable from a normal transaction and as such are not identifiable as being relayed.

 ***Disadvantages:***
+* **Major disadvantage: :man_facepalming:** Who ever knows the PubKey from Charlie, can bruteforce/deduce the value send by Alice to Charlie.
 * The relay is not private (opposed to the [Contract Wall](https://gist.github.com/phyro/1046022377fcb1886a1b4f6500f23773)" solution by Phyro)
 * The **relay-buddy system** can be decentralised, but does require extra transaction relay wrapper information to be implemented.
 * For payment proofs to work, both kernels need to be published.
 This requires Bob to be trusted.
 Perhaps an extra proof needss to be generated between Alice and Bob, to make sure that Bob and Charlie cannot 'collude' by Bob not publishing the second kernel, allowing Charlie to deny having received funds.